geostyler/geostyler/CONTRIBUTING.md

 * merge your branch,
 * squash all commit into one commit, or
-* rebase (i.e., replay) all commits on top of the master branch.
+* rebase (i.e., replay) all commits on top of the main branch.

 ### Legalese